borwick/tdapi/README.md

 ## Higher-level stuff ##

 *Some* TeamDynamix API stuff has a richer Python wrapper.
 The style is along the lines of Django's calls.
-This is also the source of needing Django as a dependency--this code requires the Django setting `TD_CONNECTION` to be set.
-Once it's set, you can say...
+The trick is that to make the API cleaner the connection needs to be set as a global variable.
+This is currently done this way:

+	import tdapi
+	conn_obj = tdapi.TDConnection(BEID='your-BEID', WebServicesKey='your-key)
+	tdapi.set_connection(conn_obj)

+After you've set the connection, you can say...

     projects = TDProject.objects.current()
 	for project in projects: